 - Chi-Square goodness of fit test, including one way and two way versions [playlists] and how to calculate in SPSS

-- Paired-Samples T-Test and Confidence Intervals (same group of cases measured at two points in time)
+- Paired-Samples T-Test (same group of cases measured at two points in time)

-- Independent-Samples T-Test and Confidence Intervals (2 separate groups of cases)
+- Independent-Samples T-Test (2 separate groups of cases)

 - One-Way ANOVA (1 IV with 3+ levels and 1 DV) with example of how to writeup results in APA style